corsairmarks/organic_zealots/mod/README.md

 * 1.3.3 Ensure that Organic Zealots have can declare Total War on normal End Threat targets (Awakened Empires, other homicidal empires)
 * 2.0.0 Update for Stellaris version 3.7 "Canis Minor"
     * Integrate underlying game changes
+    * Allow homicidal empires to assimilate their main species (Organic Zealots can gene-deassimilate or psionic assimilate any qualifying species)
     * Civic: Organic Zealots is now more rare

 ## Source Code